CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation/dataset_instance.rst

 graphs' adjacency matrices and implements some algorithoms.
 The reasons for us to use this format are:

-* (1) Good efficency.
-CSR format has high efficency on some key graph/matrix operations such as "querying node neighbors" (O(1) time complexity).
-By using `Numba <https://numba.pydata.org/>`_ for acceleration, XGCN provides efficient implements of some graph/matrix algorithoms such as random walk, PPR (Personalized PageRank), and ItemCF.
+* (1) High-efficency.
+CSR format is efficient on some key graph/matrix operations such as "querying node neighbors" (O(1) time complexity).
+By using `Numba <https://numba.pydata.org/>`_ for acceleration based on the CSR data structure, XGCN provides some efficient implements such as random walk, PPR (Personalized PageRank), and ItemCF.

 * (2) Memory-saving.
 The existing open-source packages for sparse matrix multiplication tend to use too much memory.
-Though slower than PyTorch's implementation, XGCN implements a Numba-based CSR-matrix-with-dense-matrix multiplication, which consumes fewer memory. **(To add some experiment here)**
+Though slower than PyTorch's implementation, XGCN implements a Numba-based CSR-matrix-with-dense-matrix multiplication, which consumes lesser memory. **(To add some experiments here)**

-* (3) DGLGraph can easily be initialized from the CSR format.
+* (3) Friendly with DGL's API.
+DGLGraph can be initialized directly from the CSR format.

 Evaluation Sets
 ---------------------